ITU-BDSA2025-GROUP12/Chirp/docs/report.md

 When a new feature was made or a new bug was corrected, a pull request would be made.
 The team member, who opened it, would write in our group chat “I opened a pull request” and whoever would be available to review the code first would do it.
 In some instances multiple people have reviewed a code but in most cases only one reviewed before merging the pull request.

+At the end of our project work we wanted to clean up our code to make it clean and coherent.
+During the clean up we wanted to ensure we did not leave unused methods.
+This means we removed related tests.
+The group member that created some of our tests is no longer in our group.
+These tests stopped working due to an issue we could not resolve.
+Due to the member not being able to explain her tests to us anymore we decided to comment it out.

 ## How to Make Chirp!
 Work Locally